 - clean out your colon with either a series of enemas or by drinking a powerful laxative.

 Your specialist will tell you what liquids are okay to drink and when to do the colon cleaning.

 Make sure you have someone who can take you home after your colonoscopy.
 Because you will have had a sedative, you won’t be able to drive yourself home.

 You will lie down on an examination table, usually on your left side.
 Then you’ll be given an intravenous sedative and you’ll go to sleep.

 Your specialist puts a colonoscope into your rectum.
 It’s about 1 cm wide and has a light and a camera on the tip.
 It also has a small tube that allows your specialist to pump air into your colon, which gives her a better view of the surface.

 During the colonoscopy, your specialist may take samples (biopsies) and remove polyps.

 The whole procedure takes about 30 minutes.
 Afterwards, you’ll go to a recovery room where you’ll stay for 30–60 minutes while you wake up from the sedative.

 It’s likely you’ll feel some cramps and need to pass wind immediately after the procedure.

-Before you go home, you’ll be given instructions such as medications to avoid (e.g. blood thinners) and symptoms that you need to call your doctor about (e.g. persistent bleeding, severe pain or fever).
+Before you go home to your Liverpool, Campbelltown, or Burwood home, you’ll be given instructions such as medications to avoid (e.g. blood thinners) and symptoms that you need to call your doctor about (e.g. persistent bleeding, severe pain or fever).